History of the Cleveland Cavaliers: 2010–2011: Struggles and infamy

-2011–2014: Rebuilding with Kyrie Irving
+2011–2014: Kyrie Irving takes over

-Having the second-worst team record in the 2010–11 season as well as the Clippers' first-round pick that they received in the Mo Williams–Baron Davis trade, the Cavaliers had high odds of winning an early draft pick in the NBA Draft Lottery, with a 22.7% chance of their pick becoming number 1 overall.
+Having the second-worst team record in the 2010–11 season as well as the Clippers' first-round pick that they received in the Mo Williams–Baron Davis trade, the Cavaliers had high odds of winning an early draft pick in the NBA draft lottery, with a 22.7% chance of their pick becoming number 1 overall.
 The selection acquired from the Clippers became the first pick in the lottery, while the Cavaliers original selection ended up as the #4 selection in the draft.
 The Cavaliers took Duke Blue Devils guard Kyrie Irving with the first pick.
 With the 4th pick, the Cavaliers selected Texas Longhorns power forward Tristan Thompson.
 The Cavaliers used the next year to build around the two top-5 picks.
 They acquired small forward Omri Casspi and a lottery-protected first-round draft pick from the Sacramento Kings for forward J. J. Hickson.

 At the next year's trade deadline, the Cavaliers acquired forward Luke Walton and a first-round draft pick from the Los Angeles Lakers.
 The 2011–12 lockout shortened season was an improvement for the Cavaliers, as they finished 21–45.
 Irving was named NBA Rookie of the Year and was unanimously voted to the NBA All-Rookie First Team.
 Thompson was named to the NBA All-Rookie Second Team.

 For the second straight year, the Cavaliers had two first-round picks in the NBA draft.
 With their own #4 pick, they chose guard Dion Waiters from Syracuse, and with pick #17 (which was acquired from Dallas on draft night), they chose center Tyler Zeller from North Carolina.
 In August 2012, the Cavaliers signed veteran free agent swingman C. J. Miles.
 The team struggled in 2012–13, which led to them sacking head coach Byron Scott after a 64–166 record in three seasons.
 The following week, the Cavaliers rehired Mike Brown as head coach, making him the second two-time head coach in team history, after Bill Musselman in the early 1980s.